ReyFScode/DSO-notes/Linux + Bash scripting notes.md

 	- **COMMAND:** The command name or command line (name + options).

-- * `mpstat -P ALL 1` - mpstat is for diving into cpu statistics, we run -P ALL to specify that we want details for all logical cpus, and 1 to set the command to output every 1 second (to track stats over time).
+- * `mpstat -P ALL 1` - mpstat is for diving into cpu statistics, we run -P ALL to specify that we want details for all logical cpus, and 1 to set the command to output every 1 second (to track stats over time). running just `mpstat` will give us the stats of all cpus as one unit.

 - * `pidstat / pidstat 1 / pidstat -p [pid] 1` - the pidstat command allows us to view cpu utilization of processes at a point in time, over time, or cpu utilization of a specific process. just using pidstat gives us a point in time snapshot of all processes running at the current moment and their cpu usage. pidstat 1 gives us a rolling output of processes running + their usage, pidstat -p pid 1, gives us a rolling output for the usage of a particular process.